oceanprotocol-archive/OEPs/10/README.md

 ```

 For instance, the below figure shows how to add more claims such as [Cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) or <code>CSRF token</code>.
-This token is meant to be used by the server in order to trust only requests that have specific token.
-For example if an attacker tricked a victim to use a fake login page, the server
+This token is meant to be used by the server in order to trust only requests that have a specific token.
+For example if an attacker tricked a victim into using a fake login page, the server
 will only accept the request if this login page has a token issued by its web framework.

 ![csrf](images/csrf.png)